pydanny/pydanny-event-notes/PyConPL2012/fractal_architectures.rst

     * Constraints on code means you have the freedom to do what you want within those constraints.
     * Lower latency
-    * Great for when one user is only interacting with data that just affects themselves
+    * Great for when one user is only interacting with data that just affects themselves.
+For example:

         * Perfect for things like a webmail client.
 Most of the real behavior of the system is interacting with the client, not doing SMTP.

 import this
 ===========